A piece for singer, dancer, electronics and instrumental ensemble (2020).

 ‘I have been using my archive of postures (or non-postures, collective images), which I am interested to share with others to see how they are transformed.
 These are my tools.
 It is like seeing how different ingredients fit together or can be destroyed.’

-The planned premiere and the performances were not open to the public.
-We arranged the venue Projektraum at WUK into a Corona-safe theatre-space and rehearsed the piece.
-Performances were recorded and filmed.
-We adapted the spatial concept so that the necessary distances could be kept between the members of the ensemble as well as between all the performers.
-Thus, what you see here is an adapted Corona arrangement and choreography.
-The composition was finished during the first lockdown in Austria and a residency in Switzerland, later in 2020.
-The artistic process resonates the overall situation during that time.
+The premiere and the performances were not open to the public.
+We arranged the venue Projektraum at WUK into a ‘COVID-safe’ theatre space and rehearsed the piece according to the pandemic regulations at the time.
+Performances were then recorded and filmed.
+We changed the stage concept so that the required safety distance could be kept between the members of the ensemble as well as between the performers.
+The trailer therefore shows an adapted arrangement and choreography, not the original design.
+I completed the composition during the first lockdown period in Austria in the spring of 2020 and made adjustments that became necessary because of the pandemic later that year, during a residency in Switzerland.
+The artistic process of all the contributors resonates the difficult situation during that year.
+Michaela Schwentner produced a film of the premiere which was shown online in January 2021.

 Photos by David Visnjic